dgadams/rtlsdr4/README.md

 Includes the libraries and binaries for the version 4 RTLSDR DTV Stick.
 Works with earlier versions also.

-This image is is based on Debian Linux.
+This image is is based on Alpine Linux.

 The standard suite of RTL_* binaries are available in /usr/local/bin Libraries can be found in /usr/local/lib